-Also, you cannot upshift with the paddle shifter before the engine speed reaches the lower limit of the higher gear.
+- You upshift before the engine speed rises above the lower limit of the higher gear. - You pull both paddle shifters at the same time.

-The transmission downshifts to first gear and returns to drive mode (D) when the vehicle comes to a complete stop and the vehicle speed is about 6 mph (10 km/h).
+The transmission downshifts to first gear and returns to drive mode (D) when the vehicle comes to a complete stop or the vehicle speed is about 6 mph (10 km/h).